romaricdrigon/Keypass-client/README.txt

 It's independent from server app, you can put in anywhere, on a CDN...
 Then you have to set up server url in keypass.js

-You will (anyway, should) want to personnalize salt and token in keypass.js, keep them pretty random and hairy.
+DO NOT personnalize salt and token now!

-The hard part, is to choose the user and the password.
+You can login in the app by default with admin/admin.

-Once choosen, you have to generate the hmac, by taping 'hmac(doPbkdf2(YOUR_PASWORD, myKey.salt), myKey.token)' in Javascript console (Google Chrome or Firebug make this pretty easy, you must be on the app).
+Then you'll see a link "Changer les informations de connexion" at the very bottom of the page.
+You'll have to re-enter the old password (admin), and then this allow you to change user and password.

-Then, you have to set this in the database of the server app : add a line with user and the generated key (not the clear password) to key_user.
-You can use PhpMyAdmin for this.
+Now you can (and should!) change salt and token in keypass.js, keep them pretty random and hairy.

 ****** License ******